openwiretech/openwiretech.github.io/_posts/2024-05-22-rant-restoring-balance.markdown

 Date: 2024-05-22 20:00

-Just when did automated regression testing turn into an obsession?
+When did automated regression testing turn into an obsession?

 It's like I woke up one morning to read the headline "Automated Regression Testing is the wave of the future!".